Summer is upon us, and unfortunately, so are the pests.

 Natural Pest Control Via Home Improvements

-In the summer, it’s hard not be tempted to leave your windows and doors open to let some fresh summer air in.
+In the summer, it’s hard not to be tempted to leave your windows and doors open to let some fresh summer air in.

 Unfortunately, doing this is not only a threat to your valuables and personal security but also a sure-fire way to welcome pests into your home.

 There are many reasons to install security screens in your home, and a big one is the ability to get fresh air through your home without letting in insects.
-Stainless steel security doors will prevent insects entering your home while still letting fresh air to travel through your home.
+Stainless steel security doors will prevent insects from entering your home while still letting fresh air travel through your home.